 Voreda, in its heyday, was their Roman name for this strategic site in northern England.
 Garrisoned by 500 men, with a busy civil settlement next door, their fort’s classic ‘playing card’-shaped platform can be seen to this day.
 Right beside the modern A6 road at Plumpton Walls, about 15 miles to the south of Carlisle or Hadrian’s Wall.

-Whilst ‘Voreda Books‘ are the publishers, and Clive Ashman is the author, of a growing series of historical novels set during those four centuries when the greater part of the Island of Britain counted itself a province of the mighty Roman Empire.
+Whilst ‘Voreda Books‘ are the publishers and Clive Ashman the author of a growing series of historical novels, set during those four centuries when the greater part of the Island of Britain counted itself a province of the mighty Roman Empire.